danfuzz/samizdat/doc/language-guide/09-module-system.md

   components (with details as follows).
 * All regular implementation modules in the core library have two components, with first being `core`.
 For example, `core.Format`.
-* All protocol modules in the core library have two components, with the first being `proto`.
-For example, `proto.Collection`.
 * All modules that are part of a published library should have a first component that names the library in a manner that is intended to be concise but unambiguous.
 If the library has no interesting structure, then it should